ISTANBUL WAS CONSTANTINOPLE

 Istanbul is believed to have been inhabited since 5500 BC.
 Being strategically located on the Mediterranean, it was vulnerable to invaders from different countries in Asia and Europe who periodically occupied Istanbul from time to time.
 The first recorded occupation had taken place in the late seventh century BC when the Greek ruler Byzas established his kingdom here and named it Byzantium.
 Emperor Constantine the Great of Rome conquered the place in 306 AD and renamed it Constantinople.
 He also made it the capital of the second Roman Empire.
 He was the first Roman Emperor who devoted in spreading Christianity in his empire and was sometimes referred as Saint.
 Tradition and ethnicity make the city so unique that one is bound to brush with History at every nook and corner of the city.
 The way the major heritage sites have been maintained is really commendable.

-The Nobel laureate Orhan Pamuk’s brilliant novel ‘My Name is Red’ paints a vivid picture of Istanbul during Ottomans rule in the late sixteenth century.
+The Nobel laureate Orhan Pamuk’s brilliant novel My Name is Red paints a vivid picture of Istanbul during Ottoman rule in the late sixteenth century.
 It is a thrilling murder mystery and takes place during the reign of Ottoman Sultan Murat III (1574 – 95).The story revolves around miniaturists, artists who used to paint and embellish books and manuscripts.
 The highly skilled amongst them were hired at Sultan’s workshop and were paid highly in silver coins.
-The unique style in his writing is that the entire book is in first person and how each individual including a dog saw and felt about Istanbul during that period.
-Through their eyes there are mentions of narrow alleys, ornate horse drawn carriages, dervish houses and even coffee houses.
-One could find mentions of Golden Horn, Suleymanye Mosque, Farrier’s Market also.
+The unique style in his writing is that the entire book is in first person, and how each individual, including a dog, saw and felt about Istanbul during that period.
+Through their eyes, there are mentions of narrow alleys, ornate horse-drawn carriages, dervish houses and even coffee houses.
+One could find mentions of the Golden Horn, the Suleymanye Mosque, and Farrier’s Market, also.
 The following passage in the book describes the beauty and exotic nature of the city during that period.

 ‘I ended up watching the snow as it fell into the Golden Horn from a spot beside the Suleymanye Mosque.
 Snow had already begun to accumulate on the rooftops facing north and on sections of the dome exposed to the northeasterly breeze.
 An approaching ship, whose sails were being lowered, greeted me with a flutter of canvas.
 The color of the sails matched the leaden and foggy hue of the surface of the Golden Horn.
-The cypress and plane trees ,the rooftops, the heartache of dusk, the sounds coming from the neighbourhood below, the calls of hawkers and cries of children playing in mosque courtyards mingled in my head and announced emphatically that,hereafter,I wouldn’t be able to live anywhere but in their city.
+The cypress and plane trees, the rooftops, the heartache of dusk, the sounds coming from the neighbourhood below, the calls of hawkers and cries of children playing in mosque courtyards mingled in my head and announced emphatically that, hereafter,I wouldn’t be able to live anywhere but in their city.

 Hagia Sophia

-The six paintings shown above decorate the wall in the passageway to Aya Sofia and recount the history of the cathedral turned mosque,Constantinople and Istanbul
+The six paintings shown above decorate the wall in the passageway to Aya Sofia and recount the history of the cathedral turned mosque, Constantinople and Istanbul

 Map of Istanbul during Emperor Constantine's rule

-Christian mosaic
+The Christian mosaic from Byzantine era

 A marble jar inside Aya Sofia